 - ability to conduct an orderly hearing, analyze testimony and exhibits and prepare clear and concise findings and awards within reasonable time limits, and appear, based on references, to be acceptable to the parties.

 Qualifications are preferably demonstrated by the submission of actual arbitration awards and/or factfinding reports prepared by the applicant while serving as an impartial arbitrator or factfinder chosen by the parties to disputes.

 Decisions rendered in the capacity of hearing officer or judge in labor relations controversies may also be considered, as well as equivalent experience acquired in training, internship or other development programs, such as:

 If you have not served as an impartial arbitrator or factfinder chosen by parties to disputes, you are encouraged to contact the State Conciliator to discuss your experience and qualifications prior to submitting an application.

 Please contact Mediation Coordinator Sabrina Dunsworth with any questions about the application process.

 No advocate is listed on the panel.
 An advocate is a person or member of a firm/business that represents employers or labor organizations, as an employee, attorney or consultant, in matters related to collective bargaining.
-A person who becomes an advocate while listed on the panel must notify the Conciliator immediately.
+A person who becomes an advocate while listed on the panel must notify State Conciliator Janet Gillman immediately.

 To remain on the panel, a member must pay an annual fee of $150.